Processing 840 million messages each year, delivering multilingual support in 120+ languages!

 In this blog post, you’ll learn all about brand tone of voice, why it matters, and how to shape yours.
 Ready?
 Let’s begin!

-What Is a Tone of Voice?
+What Is Tone of Voice?

 Merriam-Webster gives the following tone of voice definition: The way a person is speaking to someone.